hermonochy/QuizMaster/README.md

 ### Quiz Game:

-- Classic game mode with timing and score recording.
+- Classic game mode with timing and score recording (Classic/Classic V2).
 - Timed quiz questions with countdown (Speed Run).
 - Ability to answer questions and receive scores.
 - Background music during gameplay.
 - Start QuizCreator
-- Change settings
+- Customise background and music

 ### Quiz Creator:

-- Add, Edit, Delete, Save, and Load functions for quiz questions.
+- Add, Edit, Delete, Duplicate, Open, Save, and Load functions for quiz questions.
 - Interactive GUI interface for managing quiz questions.

 Enjoy the combined functionalities of creating quizzes and playing quiz games with the Quiz Creator and Quiz Game applications provided in this code!
 Please add some extra quizzes for others.
 This repository welcomes contributions from everyone.

-*Note: Many of the example quizzes are written by AI or schoolchildren, so they may contain incorrect information.*
+*Warning: Many of the example quizzes are written by AI or schoolchildren, so they may contain incorrect or silly information.*

 ## Future Work

 - More methods of answering questions
 - Adding pictures to questions
 - More user-friendly method of installing the game
-- Multiplayer options
+- Multiplayer option
 - ~~Different game modes~~
-- Web app option
+- Web app version
 - Add links to external sources